no-go/SwappyItems/README.md

   RAM usage, and ...
 - Because the `vector<key>` data can be very big, SwappyItems should additionally swap data from RAM to DISK, if to many items *and* vector elements are in RAM.
-- Implement a bucket based Priority Queue.
-Idea: onion-like with two SwappyItems stores.
+- Implement a bucket based Priority Queue or building parallel processing winner trees in `Pkuh` heap.
+  Idea for buckets: onion-like with two SwappyItems stores.
 Use `key` as a `prio` bucket and `vector<key>` with all keys with same `prio`.
 These keys are the keys from the 2nd SwappyItems Store, where the original data items is stored.